davidwych/davidwych.github.io/blog/_posts/2025-01-09-putting-the-internet-back.md

 layout: post
 ---

-# Putting the Internet Back on the Computer

 I’ve been trying to write more — mostly journaling, with a few little side projects here and there.
 It’s been a pleasant surprise to see just how much can come pouring out when I give myself the time and mental space.
 Memories that haven’t surfaced in years; opinions I didn’t know I had or (through writing) found I can’t actually justify; petty grievances and imagined slights that evaporate at the slightest introspection.

 I’m more than a little ashamed to admit that at this point in my life, “giving myself time and mental space” basically equates to taking a break from being on my phone.